top of page

 The Seeds of Change: A Child’s Story

-One particularly haunting example illuminates this truth.
+One particularly haunting example illuminates this workings.
 In regions scarred by war, children are often recruited as soldiers.
 In these hostile environments, they are conditioned by violence and survival, their developing brains moulded by constant exposure to fear and aggression.
-This process, Urs explains, is not so different from the conditioning we all experience in societies driven by competition.
+This process, the thesis explains, is not so different from the conditioning we all experience in societies driven by competition and individualism.
 Just as these child soldiers are shaped by their surroundings, so too are we influenced by the systems we are born into.
 It is a sobering reminder of our human adaptability—for better or worse.
-Yet, this adaptability also offers a glimmer of hope: if we can learn to normalize violence, surely we can also learn to foster peace and empathy.
+Yet, this adaptability also offers a glimmer of hope: if we can learn to normalize violence, selfishness and exploitation, surely we can also learn to foster care, compassion, peace and altruism.

 UrsBeck-thesis-development.png